 3. How much money do you have saved so far this year, and where is it invested/stashed away?

 Saving money is key to reaching your financial goals.
 Make sure you know how much money you have saved up so far this year, and where it’s all going.

 Are you keeping your emergency fund in a safe, accessible place?
-Are you investing in stocks or other retirement account?
+Are you investing in stocks or other retirement accounts?

 4. Are there any big financial moves you’re considering in the second half of the year?

-Big financial moves can include things like buying a house, starting a family, or going back to school.
+Big financial moves can include buying a house, starting a family, or returning to school.
 If you’re considering any of these things, it’s important to start planning now.

 How will these moves impact your budget?
 Do you need to start saving more money?
 Are there any tax implications you need to be aware of?

 5. What can you do to improve your financial situation in the second half of the year?

 No matter how good or bad your financial situation may be, there’s always room for improvement.
 Take a look at your current situation and see what you can do to make it better.